 As an avid outdoorsman working in the industry, it was a perfect intersect of John’s passions and pursuits.
-Although he held the reigns of an international conglomerate, but couldn’t get a grip on his insatiable longing to reconcile the pain, rejection and lack of approval from a father that deserted his family.
+Although he held the reigns of an international conglomerate, he couldn’t get a grip on his insatiable longing to reconcile the pain, rejection and lack of approval from a father that deserted his family.

 John endlessly struggled to make sense of his father choosing to leave the family when his mom was pregnant with him and his sister was three-years-old.
 The consequences of his father giving up his role as pastor, provider and protector of the family wreaked havoc in John’s boyhood and manhood.
 Outwardly, his success was envious, but inwardly, his struggles were not.
 He desperately wanted to leave the bitterness and anger behind and learn to forgive.
 It took until his 40th year.

 That milestone year, John stopped chasing temporal things and embraced God’s eternal truth about love and forgiveness for the first time.
 While driving a dark, dirt road near his home in Lander, WY in 2002, John cried out to God.
 Over time and by God’s grace, John began to heal from deep wounds inflicted by his father’s absence.
 Exhaustion and frustration gave way to fulfillment and the assurance of God the Father’s abiding love.